- Key facts

 The supervisor should confirm the academic standing of the student, the suitability of the project for the level of experience and skills of the student and the arrangements in place for helping the student complete the proposed work.

-Q. Who is responsible for submitting the form online?
+Q. Who is responsible for submitting the application form online?

-The supervisor is responsible for submitting the form online through the Trust's website.
+Ultimately it is the project supervisor who is responsible for the final submission of the form online through the Trust's application portal.